Subject Lead: Mrs McNicolas

 - December 2020 – A simple Christmas – This included…

-Whilst normal lessons provide the basis for the much of the theoretical side of the subject, delivered in advance of the cross themed days, the latter allow students to explore beliefs through a series of fun, creative and engaging workshops which celebrate religion and promote understanding and tolerance through the arts, music and dance, cooking and drama.
+Whilst normal lessons provide the basis for the much of the theoretical side of the subject, delivered in advance of the cross-curricular themed days, the latter allow students to explore beliefs through a series of fun, creative and engaging workshops which celebrate religion and promote understanding and tolerance through the arts, music and dance, cooking and drama.
 Other areas of the curriculum also overtly deliver RE where appropriate, for example Judasim as part of the History curriculum involving the Holocaust.